sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 - **Regular expression support in structural holes.** We want to add support for regexp syntax inside holes for refine search, like `\d+` to match only numerical digits. [+1 this feature on GitHub](https://github.com/sourcegraph/sourcegraph/FIXME)
 - **A richer query language.** There are ways to refine structural search with [rules](https://comby.dev/#advanced-usage) allowing richer queries.
-And this video has more details FIXME.
+To get a taste of rules, have a look at this [CactusCon talk](https://www.youtube.com/watch?v=yOZQsZs35FA) (subtitles recommended if audio is hard to follow).
 If you have a use case for this and want support sooner, [+1 this feature on GitHub](https://github.com/sourcegraph/sourcegraph/FIXME).
 - **Make it faster.** Structural search is typically slower than our regexp search because it does more work.
 If you find it valuable, we want to make it faster. [+1 this feature on GitHub](https://github.com/sourcegraph/sourcegraph/FIXME)

-Have something else in mind?
-Send us an e-mail at <feedback@sourcegraph.com>

-If you want to know more about `Comby` and rules, have a look at this [CactusCon talk](https://www.youtube.com/watch?v=yOZQsZs35FA).
-Turn on subtitles, audio is poor.

-For more patterns, have a look at Coccinelle, your favorite linter, or atoms of confusion.

 Happy searching!